 Before you begin the online application, we strongly recommend that you first:

-- Make sure your CV or resume is up-to-date and indicates at least seven years of infection preventionist experience and includes clear references to the activities used to demonstrate achievement in the future-oriented domains.
+- Make sure your CV or resume follows APA style guidelines, is up-to-date, indicates at least seven years of infection preventionist experience and includes clear references to the activities used to demonstrate achievement in the future-oriented domains.

 - Download the Practice Application to familiarize yourself with the format and prepare your responses in advance of submitting online.